 These conversations will allow you to make compromises and decisions about the financial road your family will take.
 Your budget will then become your "action plan" for achieving these goals.

 Reach Your Goals Faster

-A budget can help you plan for these inevitable items.
+A budget can help you plan for these inevitable items by establishing and slowly building an emergency fund.
 It can also help you get ahead in spite of these surprise expenses.

 You Control Your Budget

 A lot of people tend to overlook the benefits of having a budget because they're worried that they'll be too restricted by one.

 Just remember: you control your budget, your budget doesn't control you.
 It helps you gain control over your money and allows you to live a more fulfilling life.
 Isn't it time you put your money where it counts?
 Your budget can guide you there.